google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/control-crawling-and-indexing.markdown

 ---
 layout: article
 title: "Control crawling and indexing from search engines"
-description: "Being listed on search engines is vital to deliver your website to the world.
-But incorrect configuration may cause unexpected information to spread all over the web.
-Uderstand how crawlers work and index your website to keep away from accidents."
+description: "Being listed on search engines is inevitable in order to deliver your website content to the world.
+But incorrect configuration may cause unexpected portion of information to spread all over the web.
+Uderstand how crawlers work and how it indexes your website to keep away from accidents."
-introduction: "Being listed on search engines is vital to deliver your website to the world.
-But incorrect configuration may cause unexpected information to spread all over the web.
-Uderstand how crawlers work and index your website to keep away from accidents."
+introduction: "Being listed on search engines is inevitable in order to deliver your website content to the world.
+But incorrect configuration may cause unexpected portion of information to spread all over the web.
+Uderstand how crawlers work and how it indexes your website to keep away from accidents."
-snippet: "Spread your work to the world"
+snippet: "Keep restricted information safe"
 id: control-crawling-and-indexing
 collection: optimizations-for-crawlers
 authors: